 - In the event that the least-collateralized short position lacks enough collateral to cover at the price feed, then all BitUSD positions are automatically force settled at the price of the least collateralized short.

-A simple metric for testing the validity of our claim that 1.00 BitUSD is always worth at least $1.00 is to demonstrate that, if you can find someone willing to sell 1.00 BitUSD for $1.00, that it would be the cheapest option for buying BTS.
+There is a simple metric for testing the validity of our claim that 1.00 BitUSD is always worth at least $1.00 USD. if you can find someone willing to sell 1.00 BitUSD for $1.00, it would be the cheapest option for buying BTS, which demonstrates the value 1.00 BitUSD.
 This means that 100% of the buying demand for BTS would be available to give liquidity to BitUSD holders as a priority over BTS holders.
-In the following sections I will attempt to prove that this condition is met.
+Proving these conditions are met will be done in the following sections.

 While the rules are simple, the consequences are less obvious.
 Let’s analyze this from the perspective of the various players.

 When deciding a price at which to enter a short order, a trader must consider the risk of forced settlement.
-In this case, no trader will attempt to short at or below the price feed, because they could be forced to settle at the price feed.
+In this case, no trader will attempt to short at or below the price feed, to avoid settling at the price feed.
 In fact, a smart trader would allow enough of a spread to account for the risk of being forced to settle at a feed price that was off by a small amount.
-In practice, the risk posed by the feed error is balanced equally between being in the favor of the short and in the favor of the long, leaving only the risk of being forced out of their position at an inopportune time.
+In practice, the risk posed by the feed error balances equally between being in the favour of the short and in the favour of the long, leaving only the risk of forcing them out of their position at an inopportune time.

-A short can minimize their exposure to the feed by providing enough collateral to keep far above the least collateralized positions, and thus very unlikely to be forced to settle at the feed or at an inopportune time.
+A short can minimize their exposure to the feed by providing enough collateral to keep far above the least collateralized positions, therefore, they’re very unlikely to face forced settlement at the feed or at an inopportune time.

 Someone who is short has only one way to exit their position: by buying BitUSD off the market.
 This means that a short must also factor in the risk that the premium may change.
-If a short position is entered in a bull market with a 0.1% premium, it may be forced to exit during a bear market with a 5% premium.
-In this event a short position is exposed to both exchange rate of the dollar vs. BTS and the premium risk.
+If a short position enters in a bull market with a 0.1% premium, it may be forced to exit during a bear market with a 5% premium.
+In this event, a short position faces exposure to both exchange rate of the dollar vs. BTS and the premium risk.
 On the other hand, a short entered during a bear market with a 5% premium may get to cover during a bull market with a .1% premium.

-For all intents and purposes, the premium is expected to move in the same direction as the price, and thus speculators who only care about relative price changes can ignore the premium.
+For all intents and purposes, the premium should move in the same direction as the price, and thus speculators who only care about relative price changes can ignore the premium.

 The Long (BitUSD holder)

 As a trader only looking to trade back and forth between BitUSD and BTS, this premium doesn’t matter.
-Such as trader is exposed to volatility in the premium, but that risk is limited to $0.05 in this example.
-In practice, the premium is expected to be relatively stable and predictable.
+Such a trader exposes themselves to volatility in the premium, but that risk is limited to $0.05 in this example.
+In practice, the premium should be relatively stable and predictable.

 The BTS Buyer

-A buyer with dollars, looking to buy BTS, knows that 1 BitUSD can be used to buy $1 worth of BTS (plus the current premium).
+A buyer with dollars, looking to buy BTS, knows that they can buy $1 worth of BTS (plus the current premium) with 1 BitUSD.
 He also knows that this premium can never be negative, because of the option to force-settle at the price feed.
 In this situation, he can know with certainty that if he can convince someone with BitUSD to sell for $1.00, he can buy more BTS than if he simply buys BTS with his dollars directly.
 The higher the premium, the more incentive exists to buy BitUSD for $1.00.

 This means that, in a BTS bear market, the BitUSD price gives the highest premium of the BTS price, and BitUSD becomes the easiest to sell.
 In practice, the BitUSD:USD market will reflect the premium, and traders will usually be unable to find anyone willing to sell for exactly $1.00.